 Mastopexy (breast lift) with breast augmentation is a combination procedure that lifts sagging breasts while increasing their size and enhancing their shape.
 Aging, pregnancy, weight loss and gravity can all cause breasts to sag.
 When sagging cannot be corrected by implants alone, augmentation mastopexy may be recommended.
 During mastopexy alone, excess skin is trimmed away, supporting tissue is tightened, the breasts are “lifted” to sit higher on the chest, and the nipple and areola are repositioned or resized.
 By adding augmentation with implants to the procedure, the breasts can also be made larger and firmer.
+Dr. Edwin N. Austin offers Mastopexies in Salem, OR, Portland, and the surrounding areas.

 Good candidates for augmentation mastopexy have sagging breasts that have lost fullness at the top.
 Candidates must be in good overall health, maintain a stable weight, and have realistic expectations about what augmentation mastopexy can do.
 A woman who chooses to undergo augmentation mastopexy is unhappy with her breast size, and has one or more of the following: